 Macabacus' Fast Fill Right/Down tools are similar to Excel's native Fill Right/Down functions, but far more versatile.
 With Fast Fill, you need not select the range you wish to fill; Macabacus will automatically determine how far right/down to fill, based on the presence of data surrounding the active cell.
 Fast Fill will also automatically skip empty spacer columns/rows between columns/rows of data.
 This tool also integrates and builds upon Excel's Fill Series Dates functionality, letting you enter a wide range of date formats, including those natively supported by Excel (e.g., 4Q13, 2014E, etc.), filling the selected range appropriately.

 Intelligently fill data down.

 Adjust formulas of selected cells to replace errors from existing formulas with custom error messages (e.g., "NM," "NA") or values (e.g., 0) using an IFERROR wrapper.
 Repeat this keystroke to remove the IFERROR wrapper.
 Macabacus can prompt you for an error message or value each time, or you can set a default message/value to use automatically.
-Error Wrap options can be set on the Model tab in the Application Settings dialog.
+Error Wrap options can be configured in the

 This tool trims extraneous spaces from cell formulas and values—double spaces, leading/trailing spaces, spaces between operators, etc. Extra spaces sometimes appear in imported data, preventing you from sorting or otherwise processing data.
 They can also result in unsightly data/text misalignment that requires correction before publishing.
 Macabacus cannot remove some extraneous spaces in formulas referencing other workbooks and worksheets.